 Soon enough, it was clear Ross and agency leadership wanted to turn her commitment to DEI at Empower into a full-time position in order to move the needle and scale agency-wide efforts for change.
 It’s paying off.
 30% of 2021 new hires to-date are racially and ethnically diverse, up from 18% in 2019.
 As Empower closes its offices on Friday June 18 in honor of the Juneteenth holiday held on Saturday, June 19, all 200+ employees will be exposed to the progress made to date featured on the agency’s DEI webpage.
 It also serves as a destination for accountability and future commitments.

-We are Empower, The Un-Holding Company.
-Our advantage is simple.
-Clients first – not shareholders.
+Our advantage is simple: Clients first – not shareholders.

-From the day we opened our doors in 1985, Empower has challenged the media status quo.
+From the day we opened our doors in 1985, Empower has always challenged the media status quo.

-Empower’s client and employee tenure rate is unmatched – 3X the industry average.
-Some of our biggest fans include Tempur Sealy, Fifth Third Bank, Gorilla Glue, TriHealth, Brooks Running, Jack Link’s, V-Tech, Bush Brothers, Wendy’s, GNC, Famous Footwear, Ashley HomeStore, Rust-Oleum, The Body Shop, RoC Skincare and Newell Brands.
+Empower’s client tenure rate is unmatched–3X the industry average.
+Our clients include Tempur Sealy, Wendy’s, Brooks Running, Fifth Third Bank, Gorilla Glue, O'Keeffe's, E.W.
+Scripps, Jack Link’s, VTech, Bush Brothers, Zaxby’s, GNC, Famous Footwear, Ashley, LIXIL, O-Cedar, Rust-Oleum and RoC Skincare.